-A strengths based culture, focussing on Strengths of Character as assets that we can celebrate and recruit to improve our wellbeing and performance.
+We are building a strengths based culture, focussing on Strengths of Character as assets that we can celebrate and recruit to improve our wellbeing and performance.
 We have chosen the Values in Action (VIA) Character Strengths to guide us.

 Trinity College has adopted the PERMA+ model of wellbeing.
 In this model, wellbeing is much more than just the traditional idea of happiness.
 It is seen to be a combination of Positive Emotions, Engagement, Relationships, Meaning, and Accomplishment, plus Optimism and good Health.
 In order to reach our goals to build and support PERMA+, we are continually developing and improving the ways in which we learn, live, teach, measure and embed: